TYPES OF VERTEBRAE. first of all what a vertebrae? these are animals with a backbone or internal skeletal system.

 ii.
 The caudal as it stands has no neural canal

 iii.
-The caudal vertebrae appears as a solid, rectangular mass of bone
+The caudal vertebrae appear as a solid, rectangular mass of bone

 iv.
 THE CAUDAL VERTEBRAE HAS NO TRANSVERSE